-Let’s get back to Heimish All Clean Balm and the reasons why it’s such a great cleanser.
+With that being said, let’s get to Heimish All Clean Balm Review and the reasons why it’s such a great cleanser.

 The balm comes with a spatula, so scrape some of the product and apply it on dry skin.
 The reason I’m saying scrape instead of scoop is because I think you can have more control over the amount that you use.
 The balm has lasted me much longer doing it this way (if that’s something you care about).

-It has this floral and citrus scent, but without being overpowering and it may sting your eyes a little.
+It has this floral and citrus scent, but without being overpowering and it may sting your eyes a little if it gets inside.
 It’s not a deal breaker for me though, but it can be for some.
 To avoid this from happening I recommend you always apply it on the eyes last, massage them with what’s remaining of the balm on your hands.

 This balm does contain essential oils.
 Although my skin is generally sensitive, I’m not particularly sensitive to essential oils.
-Therefore those of you who are sensitive, please keep this in mind.
+It also depends on formulation.
+Those of you who are sensitive, please keep this in mind.

 It is however: Paraben-Free, Sulfate-Free, Alcohol-Free, Silicone-Free, EU Allergen-Free and mineral oil free.